Quantum computed moments correction to variational estimates: Quantum computed moments (QCM) approach

-Identifying the first order cumulant as $c_1 = \langle H\rangle$, the second term in the infinum estimate, involving cumulants $c_2\rightarrow c_4$, provides a direct means of improving on the variational calculation over a given trial-state $|\phi_{\rm trial}\rangle \equiv |v_1\rangle$.
-In principle, one can determine higher order infinum estimates \cite{Witte-1997}, however, here we will show the analytic $E_0^{(\rm inf)}$ expression for $n_{\rm max} = 4$ already provides a convenient and powerful correction to the variational calculation represented explicitly by $c_1$.
-Dynamics of the system are neatly encapsulated in the cumulants, and since the correction to the variational estimate of $E_0$ obtained from the infinum theorem corresponds to the diagonalised Hamiltonian in the tridiagonal Lanczos basis, derived approximates sum the associated (truncated) dynamical effects to all orders.
-The Lanczos expansion and associated infinum theorem has been applied to a number of homogenous many-body systems, from quantum magnetism \cite{Witte-1997-2} to lattice gauge theory \cite{McIntosh-2002}, however, the computation of moments for non-homogenous systems generally scale poorly on classical resources as the system size grows.
+The expression for $E_0^{({\rm inf})}$ represents the exact diagonalisation of the system with respect to a finite set of cumulants (up to $c_4$ in this case), with the second term in Eqn (6) providing the corresponding correction to the energy $c_1 = \langle H\rangle$ of the trial-state $|\phi_{\rm trial}\rangle \equiv |v_1\rangle$.
+It is worthwhile to note that $E_0^{({\rm inf})}$ is no longer a strict upper bound, and the relationship of the cumulant-based correction to the variational result $c_1 = \langle H\rangle$ is governed by the overlap of the trial-state with the true ground state.
+In principle, one can determine higher order infimum estimates \cite{Witte-1997}, however, here we will show the analytic $E_0^{(\rm inf)}$ expression for $n_{\rm max} = 4$ already provides a convenient and powerful correction to the variational calculation represented explicitly by $c_1$.
+Higher order contributions in Hilbert space driven by the Hamiltonian of the system are neatly encapsulated in the cumulants, and since the correction to the variational estimate of $E_0$ obtained from the infimum theorem corresponds to the diagonalised Hamiltonian in the tridiagonal Lanczos basis, derived approximates sum the associated (truncated) dynamical effects to all orders.
+The Lanczos expansion and associated infimum theorem has been applied to a number of homogenous many-body systems, from quantum magnetism \cite{Witte-1997-2} to lattice gauge theory \cite{McIntosh-2002}, however, the computation of moments for non-homogenous systems generally scale poorly on classical resources as the system size grows.
 For systems of interest we seek to directly compute these quantities on a quantum processor.